TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 > - ***Recurrent vs Feedforward:*** Recurrent models will outperform non-recurrent models in final loss because the hidden state contains temporal information relevant to the nonstationarity but the difference will be smaller in the quantum architecture because of the facts that its latent state is exponentially larger than its classical counterpart despite having a single qubit per feature and that the quantum embedding only uses single-qubit rotation gates, thus preventing full utilization of the embedding space.
 Moreover, recurrent encoders will exhibit different bottleneck characteristics, potentially higher entropy, since the hidden state provides an additional pathway to carry information.
 Another hypothesis is that recurrence being added to the autoencoder objective will not be enough to outcompete the autoregressive versions without recursion, especially since the implemented recursion adds only a single extra parameter.
-> - ***Quantum vs Classical:*** In their cost histories, quantum models will have higher mean absolute first and second derivatives during training because they often exhibit highly non-linear loss landscapes (Holzer, Turkalj 2024) despite attempting to increase the similarity of the classical and quantum loss landscapes by mixing the effects of the classical parameters in the linear layers [(details)](#model-architectures).
+> - ***Quantum vs Classical:*** In their cost histories, quantum models will have higher mean absolute first and second derivatives during training because they often exhibit highly non-linear loss landscapes (Holzer, Turkalj; 2024) despite attempting to increase the similarity of the classical and quantum loss landscapes by mixing the effects of the classical parameters in the linear layers [(details)](#model-architectures).
 Upon analyzing the power spectrum of the loss gradients over training iterations, an additional expectation is to see more high-frequency fluctuations for quantum models, reflecting parameter interference effects and more rapid changes as the quantum circuit parameters navigate a more rugged loss landscape.

 ## Methods